gbouras13/plassembler/README.md

   --no_subsample        Turns off long-read sub-sampling.
                         Recommended if long-read sets have low N50s/N90s, or are of a difficult-to-assemble species with lots of repeats.
-  --keep_fastqs         Whether you want to keep fastq files containing putative plasmid reads.
+  --keep_fastqs         Whether you want to keep FASTQ files containing putative plasmid reads
+                        and long reads that map to multiple contigs (plasmid and chromosome).
-  --keep_chromosome     Whether you want to keep the unpolished Flye chromosome assembly.
+  --keep_chromosome     Whether you want to keep the polished Flye chromosome assembly.
-  --multi_map           Whether you want to find and save all multi-map (chromosome and plasmid) reads for downstream analysis.
-                        Will make plassembler slower.
   -a, --assembled_mode  Activates assembled mode..
   --input_chromosome INPUT_CHROMOSOME
                         Input FASTA file consisting of already assembled chromosome with assembled mode.